Qiskit/qiskit-metapackage/docs/install/terra.rst

     $ xcode-select --install

 in the terminal.
+On Windows, it is easiest to install the Visual C++ compiler from the `Build Tools for Visual Studio 2017 <https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017>`_.
-On Windows, you are required to have Visual Studio version 2015 or 2017 installed.
-Make sure to select the options for installing the c++ compiler.
+You may instead install Visual Studio version 2015 or 2017, making sure to select the options for installing the C++ compiler.

 Once a compiler is installed, the necessary modules are built by calling: